COVID-19 FAQs for LGPS administrators

-How will furlough pay affect pension build up?
+How will being in a support scheme affect pension build up?

-Members will continue to build up CARE pension based on the actual pay they receive.
-If the furlough pay is less than their normal pay (because the employer chooses not to top up pay to 100%), the pension they build up will also be less.
-They can choose to buy additional ‘extra’ pension to make up for the pension lost during this period.
-The employer is not obliged to split the cost with the member but can choose to.
+If the pay received is less than normal (because the employer chooses not to top up pay to 100%), the pension they build up will also be less.
+The member may be eligible to buy additional ‘extra’ pension to make up for the pension lost during this period.
+In England, Wales or Northern Ireland, the employer is not obliged to split the cost with the member but can choose to.
+In Scotland, the employer cannot pay the entire cost.
 The employer could choose to award additional pension to the member, based on the pension 'lost' during a period of reduced pay.

 Final salary benefits are usually calculated using the pensionable pay earned in the year before leaving the scheme; however, one of the two previous years' pay is used, if higher.
-This should prevent final salary benefits from being detrimentally affected if the member’s pay is reduced due to being on furlough.
+This should prevent final salary benefits from being detrimentally affected if the member’s pay is reduced while in a support scheme.

-In our view, if an England & Wales member’s contract of employment is changed when they are furloughed, they will not have the option to have their final pay calculated as the average of any three consecutive years' pay in the last 13 years.
+In our view, if an England & Wales member’s contract of employment is changed when they are put into a support scheme, they will not have the option to have their final pay calculated as the average of any three consecutive years' pay in the last 13 years.

 A certificate of protection in Scotland will not apply because the reduction is temporary.

-How will being on furlough leave affect a member’s death in service benefits?
+How will being in a support scheme affect a member’s death in service benefits?

-How will being on furlough leave affect salary sacrifice benefits?
+How will being in a support scheme affect salary sacrifice benefits?

-When determining the employee contribution rate on 1 April 2020, should furlough pay be used?
+When setting the contribution rate at an April review, should the reduced pay be ignored?